ArshadMohammadTCD/ArshadMohammadTCD/README.md

 ### Goals for this year:
 - [X] Make a website. 💻
-- [ ] Migrate the website to react gatsby. ⚛
+- [ ] Migrate the website to Gatsby. ⚛

 ### Things im learning now:
 1. HTML/CSS/JS 🖼